TheExtraOne/Bloggers-platform-Nest/README.md

 - **Modular Architecture**: The application is organized into feature modules, each responsible for specific business functionality.

-  - Quiz module implements a clean separation of concerns with distinct layers for API, application logic, and infrastructure
-  - Each module maintains its own set of DTOs, entities, and repositories

 - **CQRS Pattern**: Implements Command Query Responsibility Segregation for better separation of read and write operations.

-  - Commands: CreateQuestion, UpdateQuestion, DeleteQuestion, PublishQuestion
-  - Queries: GetQuestionById, GetAllQuestions with filtering and sorting

 - **Repository Pattern**: Used with TypeORM for database operations.